 Port Washington is home to one of the most diverse communities on Long Island.
 The lack of financial literacy courses and workshops for the 5,380 students in its school district resembles neighboring districts, as well as the country at large.
 The problem is compounded in Port Washington, as its foreign-born population comprises 18.5% of the town, with its village of Manorhaven featuring a significant 34.8% foreign-born population.

-Morgan Bloch is a senior at Cornell University in the College of Human Ecology majoring in Human Development and earning five minors in Education, Psychology, Inequality Studies, Geriatrics, and Law and Society.
+Morgan earned a Bachelor of Science with Distinction from Cornell University, where she majored in Human Development and earned five minors in Education, Psychology, Inequality Studies, Geriatrics, and Law and Society.

-With regards to advocacy, Morgan is especially interested in how public and private organizations can collaboratively improve student achievement.
+With regard to advocacy, Morgan is especially interested in how public and private organizations can collaboratively improve student achievement.

 If you are an organization interested in partnering with the PWFLP, please feel free to contact Morgan at firstname.lastname@example.org.

-Eden Bloch is a freshman at Williams College.
+Eden Bloch is a sophomore at Williams College.

 Eden’s interest in personal finance was sparked when her siblings started the college application process.
 Since then, she has explored many areas of personal finance, especially as she embarks on her own college journey.